Farewell Paris, Hello London!

 On 8th September David Trimble succeeds James Molyneaux as leader of the Ulster Unionists.

-On 28th September Israel and the PLO sign an accord agreeing phase 2 of the Israelis' withdrawal from the West Bank.
+On 28th September the Prime Minister of Israel, Yitzhak Rabin, and the PLO leader, Yasser Arafat, sign an accord agreeing phase 2 of the Israelis' withdrawal from the West Bank.

 |

 On 3rd October O.J.
-Simpson is acquitted of the murder charges made against him.
+Simpson is acquitted of the murders of his ex-wife Nicole Brown Simpson and her friend Ronald Goldman.

 Sir Alec Douglas-Home dies on 9th October, aged 92.